Rdimo/images/README.md

-A bunch of images that I use
+A bunch of images that I use for softwares and such